A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Results

 In Figure \ref{fig:6}b we plot $T_{osc}$ as a function of $X_T$, showing that the simulations agree well with (\ref{eq:TDNS}).
-The combination of the dependencies of both $\langle u_r' u_\phi' \rangle$ and $\tau_\kappa$ on $Ra$ and $Pr$ leads $T_{osc}\propto (RaPr)^1$.
-The diffusive time scale constrains the oscillation of the mean flow through the typical damping length of the waves, which for low $Pr$ fluids is dominated by thermal diffusion. (\ref{eq:TDNS}) was derived in the framework of the Hopf bifurcation which means that in the vicinity of the threshold, ${T_{osc}^{1D}}\sim O(1)$ (we remind that the 1D and DNS have different units).
+The combination of the dependencies of both $\langle u_r' u_\phi' \rangle$ and $\tau_\kappa$ on $Ra$ and $Pr$ leads to $T_{osc}\propto (RaPr)^1$.
+The diffusive time scale constrains the oscillation of the mean flow through the typical damping length of the waves, which for low $Pr$ fluids is dominated by thermal diffusion. (\ref{eq:TDNS}) was derived in the framework of the Hopf bifurcation which means that in the vicinity of the threshold, ${T_{osc}^{1D}}\sim O(1)$ (we remind that the 1D and DNS have different units). \tck{Besides showing the good agreement with earlier reduced models, our DNS allows to compute the prefactor in (\ref{eq:TDNS}), $T_{osc}=4X_T$.}

 The Plumb-McEwan model also makes predictions for the velocity amplitude of the mean flow.
 Figure \ref{fig:7}a shows the rms zonal velocity $\langle {u_\phi}\rangle$ in the RZ as a function of $Ra$ for several $S$.
 On the one hand, for $S=1.98$, the flow increases in amplitude until $Ra=10^{10}$.
 We can interpret this in terms of the 1D model for which the control parameter is $1/\Lambda_1$.
 Thus, for this Hopf bifurcation, we expect the velocity to increase as the square root of the supercriticality, i.e. $u^{RZ}_{rms}/c \propto \sqrt{(\Lambda_1^c-\Lambda_1)/\Lambda_1}\equiv \sqrt{\varepsilon}$.
 We show in panel b that this is consistent with the three lowest $Ra$ at $S=1.98$, though this result is very sensitive to the precise value of $\Lambda_1^c$.
-However, for larger $Ra>10^{10}$ we find smaller amplitude mean flows, which we attribute to the emergence of new patterns and the transition towards a quasi-periodic state.
-On the other hand, increasing $S$ seems to reduce the amplitude of the flow through a higher value of the Brunt-Väisälä frequency.
+However, for larger $Ra>10^{10}$ we find smaller amplitude mean flows, which we attribute to the emergence of new patterns and the transition towards a quasi-periodic state. \tck{Note that what appears to be a secondary transition between $Ra=10^{10}$ and $Ra=3.10^{10}$ could be due to the fact that the wave damping length starts to be comparable to the size of the RZ, as it reads $\widetilde{d}/(\widetilde{r_o}-\widetilde{r_i}) = \left(\overline{\omega}/N\right)^4 N/\overline{k}^3\sqrt{RaPr}/(1+Pr)/(1-r_i)$. \citet{Chartrand2024} indeed showed that more complex bifurcations could occur when it is the case, which could account for the non-monotonic velocity variations with $Ra$ in the present work.} On the other hand, increasing $S$ seems to reduce the amplitude of the flow through a higher value of the Brunt-Väisälä frequency.